Commercial and Residential Roof Designs

 Low slope and flat roof designs

-Although roof designs are never completely flat to provide sufficient water drainage, extremely low-sloped systems are sometimes referred to as “flat.”
+Although roof designs are never entirely flat to provide sufficient water drainage, roofers refer to extremely low-sloped systems as “flat.”
 Flat and low slope roofing systems are attractive options for commercial applications because they maximize the usable space in a facility.

 Roofing material choices

-Slate is incredibly durable and beautiful roofing material, but is steeply priced.
-Asphalt and architectural shingles provide great value for the price, but don’t last as long as tile or cedar.
+Slate is incredibly durable and beautiful roofing material but is steeply priced.
+Asphalt and architectural shingles provide excellent value for the price but don’t last as long as tile or cedar.